“The Ecopreneur” Content Series

 The Papahānaumokuākea Marine Debris Project (PMDP) focuses on ocean waste removal missions, community engagement, and educational resources in the enduring fight against marine pollution.

-Based in Oʻahu, Hawaii, the nonprofit PMDP has collected half a million pounds of plastic waste.
-It comes as no surprise that the Fortune and Salesforce teams sat down with the admirable PMDP team to discuss their worthy cause.
+Based in Oʻahu, Hawaii, the nonprofit PMDP has gathered half a million pounds of plastic waste.
+It’s no surprise that the Fortune and Salesforce teams met with the impressive PMDP team to discuss their worthy cause.

 Kevin O’Brien, Founder and CEO, has spent decades at sea.
 His work with NOAA brought him to the Papahānaumokuākea Marine National Monument, where he recognized the need for greater protection of this sacred site.
 Read more about him HERE.